CodeGreg1/milestone3_greg_goodrem/README.md

 -   Its intended use is for the therapist to generally use a computer or tablet device to input informaion and the end user (Client) to review on their phones.
 -   Even though the intended use is as stated it can still be used on a mobile by a therapist if required.
 -   The treatment advice and notes are immediately available to the client after their session.
+-   The treatments and clients can be edited and deleted.
+The delete function has a modal setup so people don't accidently delete treatments or clients.
 -   The reports page keeps track of trends with overall numbers of clients and treatments on different areas oof the body.
 -   Individually you can review treatments of clients and how many they've had on different areas of the body.
 This can help out for returning clients and reviewing previous sessions.
 -   The booking system has been embeded using an iframe and automatically filling the name and email data from the users own information.